jwodder/pyrepo/README.rst

   - Remove the "work-in-progress" topic from the repository on GitHub and add the topic "available-on-pypi"

+- If the ``--tox`` option is given, run tox, failing if it fails
-- Build the sdist & wheel and create detached signatures with GPG
+- Build the sdist & wheel and (unless ``--no-sign-assets`` is given) create detached signatures with GPG
 - Run ``twine check`` on the sdist & wheel
 - Commit all changes made to the repository; the most recent CHANGELOG section is included in the commit message template